9 Health Issues You Can Develop If You Don’t Get Enough Sleep

 "With sleep deprivation, our hormone levels are affected," Dr. Jacobowitz says.
 "Insulin levels decrease and cortisol levels go up, both leading to high sugar levels in the bloodstream."

 It's also common for sleepy people to each sugary foods, for an extra boost of energy to keep them going.
-And all of that combined can increase your risk for diabetes.
+And all of that, combined with the inflammation mentioned above, can increase your risk for diabetes.

 7. Aches & Pains

 If you've been feeling achy lately, it could be tied to the fact you rarely sleep.
-"Sleep is where you make growth hormone and have tissue repair," Jacob Teitelbaum, MD, tells Bustle.
+After all, "sleep is where you make growth hormone and have tissue repair," Jacob Teitelbaum, MD, tells Bustle.
 "Not enough sleep will often leave people achy."

 8. Weakened Immunity